Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 - It requires an RJ45 cable between the mgmt0 ports on both switches.
 - https://community.mellanox.com/s/article/how-to-configure-mlag-on-mellanox-switches#jive_content_id_MLAG_VIP

-Notice that the SYSTEM_NAME should be used instead of "system" as part of the name for mlag-vip.
+**NOTE:** Replace the SYSTEM_NAME value that is part of the mlag-vip name in the following examples with the actual name of the system.

 #### Spine01